-Substituting the above relations in equation (2) and taking the logarithms one obtains which is again a linear model of the coefficients.
-Observe that in equation (9) we use as explicative variable $\ln x$ instead of x in order to preserve robustness of the model in (10) with respect to normalization.
-If not, the model would be sensitive to a normalization x/\overline{x} , resulting in a dependence on both x and $\ln x$.
+Substituting the above relations in Eq.
+(2) and taking the logarithms one obtains which is again a linear model in the coefficients.
+Observe that in Eq.
+(9) we use as explicative variable $\ln x$ instead of x in order to preserve robustness of the model in (10) with respect to normalization.
+If not, the model would be sensitive to a normalization x/\overline{x} .